Apple iPad MDM cost: Is it worth it?

 If your end goal is simply to keep an app locked to a device’s screen all day, the iPad may provide enough configurability and customization for you (and it may also be overkill – remember, it’s a product packed with features designed for consumers).
 But if you want to provide a fully branded, end-to-end managed customer (or employee) experience on your devices, you need to go deeper.

 Updating content and applications on devices is increasingly critical as a business need, and MDM solutions aren’t designed to provide a sophisticated level of control over these processes.
 Sure, you can update a private or enterprise application on your Apple MDM and deploy that update, but there’s almost no control provided over when that update arrives, let alone infrastructure to build processes around update deployment.

 This is where Apple’s ecosystem allure truly does let businesses down: If you plan on deploying and supporting a sophisticated fleet of mixed hardware types, firmware distributions, and app versions, you need the flexibility only Android (or AOSP) can provide.

 iPad business got you down?
 Talk to Esper

 If the iPad is starting to feel like it involves making too many sacrifices, you’re in luck: That’s why Esper exists.
 Our platform allows us to provide remote deployment, management, support, and updates for truly massive device fleets — in the hundreds of thousands!

 We don’t support iPads, but we do work with hundreds of devices in dozens of unique form factors.
-If you’re ready to exit Apple’s walled garden, come try Esper — it’s free for up to 100 devices.
+If you’re ready to exit Apple’s walled garden, come try Esper — no upfront cost or commitment.